scds/rdm-best-practices/introduction.md

 <img src="assets/img/introduction/ResearchData.png" alt="Different Data types in a thought bubble - sound, images, video, code, and more" width="40%" align=right style="display: block; margin: 10px; border-radius: 30px">
 If your research involves biological samples or survey results, you may feel fairly confident you're working with research data.

 But what if your research is rooted in creative practice?
 What if you're looking for the specific heat of a material under a magnetic field?
-What if you're  What if you work with archives or lists of references?
+What if you work with archives or texts by other scholars?
 What if you're working on an industry-sponsored initiative?

 Research data and research materials can look very different in different fields.
 According to the [Tri-Agency RDM Policy FAQs](https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/research-data-management/tri-agency-research-data-management-policy-frequently-asked-questions#1c):